raqueladaia/AxoDen/README.md

 Information about the project's license and any relevant terms.

 # Done Pascal
+- deploy from raqueladaia/AxoDen --> organize call 1-2h
+- use release branch for this
+- how is the axoden pip package used? --> Pascal to propose
 - themeing, colors etc. -> UPenn colors ok
 - bug fixes, see below
 - csv loading and saving is compatible with saving csv data from streamlit (same format)